psagan/slackbot-rubydoc/README.md

 Slack bot for providing ruby documentation from ri CLI tool

 ## How to start using bot

-You need to have ruby installed on your machine (this is main assumption, as you can have ruby installed via brew, rvm, apt-get etc).
+**IMPORTANT: You need to have ruby installed on your machine (this is main assumption, as you can have ruby installed via brew, rvm, apt-get etc).
+You also should have generated ruby docs**

 1. Please clone the repository.
 2. Go to cloned directory and run: